dungeons-of-moria/umoria/moria-manual.md

 doesn’t have 18 of 78 intelligence, they have 18 78/100 intelligence,
 which is more than just 18.

-Finally, the character’s armor class is currently at 55, and has a great number of gold pieces.
+Finally, the character’s armor class (`AC`) is currently at 55, and has a great number of gold pieces.

 ## 6. Commands